 Current Research Assistants

-More than 35 PhD and MA students from the Korbel School of International Studies currently work at the Sié Center as research assistants, many of them Sié Fellows.
-Read more about the student workers here.
+More than 40 PhD, MA, and undergraduate students from the Korbel School of International Studies and other schools within the University of Denver currently work at the Sié Center as research assistants, many of them Sié Fellows.
+Students conduct meaningful research, have opportunities for publication, and participate in Sié Center events as valued members of our community.
+Read more about our current research assistant cohort here.

 Student Research Opportunities